ARTIRL/BankingSystemCMD-C/README_ENGLISH.md

 Welcome to the E_Bank System, a command-line banking application written in C. This system provides both a simple interface and a complete interface for managing clients and transactions.
 Created by Ayoub Hammami as a Dev-Class Project Work.

-## Features

-- **Linked Lists:** The program utilizes linked lists to manage client data.
-Linked lists, implemented in the form of stacks, were chosen over arrays for better memory performance and dynamic data handling.
+## Comprehensive Overview of Data Structures and Functionality:

+### Data Structures:

+- **Linked Lists and pointers :** The program leverages linked lists, specifically implemented as stacks, for efficient client data management.
+Linked lists provide dynamic memory allocation , aiding in memory optimization over traditional arrays.
+Using mainly the concept of pointer to efficiantly delete create or modify data within the program.

+### File Management:

-- **File Management:** Client information and transaction data are stored in separate text files (`Clients E_bank.txt` and `transactions.txt`).
-This approach allows for persistent storage, easy data retrieval, and modification.
+- **Storage Strategy:** Client information and transaction data find residence in dedicated text files (`Clients_E_bank.txt` and `transactions.txt`).
+This storage strategy ensures persistence, enabling straightforward data retrieval, modification, and scalability.

+### Data Loading:

-- **Data Loading:** At the beginning of the program, client information is loaded from the file into a linked list.
-This process ensures data consistency and provides a foundation for efficient data manipulation.
+- **Initialization Process:** The program initiates by loading client information from the file into a linked list.
+This approach guarantees data consistency, laying the groundwork for streamlined and effective data manipulation.
+At the end, the program frees all the memory used by it to avoid RAM OVERFLOW.

+### User Interaction:

-- **Enhanced User Experience:** The code accommodates a range of input exceptions, making the program more robust and user-friendly.
-The user interface is structured to provide a comprehensive set of options for both clients and administrators.
+- **Enhanced User Experience:** Exception handling is a cornerstone of the code, fortifying the program against various input anomalies.
+The user interface is thoughtfully designed, providing a rich array of options catering to both clients and administrators.

+### Stack Implementation:

-- **Stack:** The program uses linked lists under the form of stacks.
+- **Stacks for Linked Lists:** The program employs linked lists configured as stacks, adding an extra layer of flexibility in data management and enhancing overall program efficiency.

+### Testing Functions:

-- **Testing Functions:** The program provides functions to test out the efficiancy of modifiying,updating,deleting and creating new data.
+- **Efficiency Evaluation:** A suite of testing functions is integrated, allowing users to evaluate the efficiency of modifying, updating, deleting, and creating new data within the system.

+### Input Buffer Management:

+- **Continuous Buffer Clearing:** To preempt undefined behavior during execution, the program maintains continuous Input Buffer Clearing, ensuring smooth and predictable operation.

+### Error Handling:

+- **Informative Messages:** A spectrum of informative error messages is incorporated, offering guidance in instances of unexpected behavior during program execution.

+### Interface Varieties:

+- **Testing Interface and Complete Interface:** Two distinct interfaces cater to different user needs.
+The testing interface provides users with the ability to experiment with functions, while the complete interface mirrors real-world applications, separating Client-Side functionalities for personal account management and Admin Interface for overarching control.

+## Interface Features:

 ### Simple Interface